Jean-Loup Chrétien: Career

 Chrétien was selected as the back-up crew member for STS-51-G (Patrick Baudry, another CNES astronaut, flew on that mission).
 During 1984–1985, he participated in mission training at the Johnson Space Center.

-Chrétien made his second space flight as a Research Cosmonaut on board Soyuz TM-7, which launched on 26 November 1988.
+Chrétien made his second space flight as a research cosmonaut on board Soyuz TM-7, which launched on 26 November 1988.
 Together with Alexander Alexandrovich Volkov and Sergei Krikalev, he linked up with Mir and joined the crew of Vladimir Titov, Musa Manarov and Valeriy Polyakov already on board.
-They spent 22 days carrying out a program of joint Soviet-French experiments, including a 5-hour and 57 minute EVA by Volkov and Chrétien during which the two men installed the French ERA experimental deployable structure and a panel of material samples.
+They spent 22 days carrying out a program of joint Soviet-French experiments, including a 5-hour and 57-minute EVA by Volkov and Chrétien during which the two men installed the French ERA experimental deployable structure and a panel of material samples.
 In making the EVA, he became the first non-American and non-Soviet to walk in space.
 In addition, he was the first non-Soviet cosmonaut to make a second space flight aboard a Soviet spacecraft.
-The mission lasted 24 days, 18 hours, 7 minutes.
+The mission lasted 24 days, 18 hours, and 7 minutes.

 During 1990–1993, Chrétien participated in Buran spacecraft pilot training at the Moscow Joukovski Institute.
-He has also flown the Tupolev Tu-154 and MiG-25 aircraft, flying simulators equivalent to the Shuttle Training Aircraft (STA).

 In 1994, he was selected as part of NASA Astronaut Group 15 to officially become an International Mission Specialist with NASA.

 Chrétien attended ASCAN Training at the Johnson Space Center during 1995.
-He was initially assigned to work technical issues for the Operations Planning Branch of the Astronaut Office.
+He was initially assigned to work on technical issues for the Operations Planning Branch of the Astronaut Office.
 He served on the crew of STS-86 Atlantis (25 September to 6 October 1997) the seventh mission to rendezvous and dock with the Russian Space Station Mir.
 Highlights included the delivery of a Mir attitude control computer, the exchange of U.S. crew members Mike Foale and David Wolf, a spacewalk by Scott E. Parazynski and Vladimir Titov to retrieve four experiments first deployed on Mir during the STS-76 docking mission, the transfer to Mir of 4700 kg of science and logistics, and the return of experiment hardware and results to Earth.
-Mission duration was 10 days, 19 hours, 21 minutes.
+Mission duration was 10 days, 19 hours, and 21 minutes.

 In September 2000, while visiting a Home Depot store in Webster, Texas, he was hit by a 31 kg drill press that fell from a shelf more than 3 m above him.
-The injuries to his neck, head and shoulders were severe enough that a NASA flight surgeon determined that Chrétien could no longer fly.
+The injuries to his neck, head, and shoulders were severe enough that a NASA flight surgeon determined that Chrétien could no longer fly.
 He was forced to retire from the space program in 2001.
 He filed a US$15 million lawsuit against Home Depot several months after the accident.
 The company settled the suit in 2002.
 The terms of the settlement are protected by a confidentiality agreement.
-Chrétien is currently working for Tietronix Software as the vice president of Research and Development in Houston, Texas.
+Chrétien is currently working for Tietronix Software as the vice president of research and development in Houston, Texas.